timmy-aws/simple-docker-redis/README.md

-Simple docker example using nodejs and redis
+## Simple docker example using nodejs and redis

+To access image